 Certain drugs can help control symptoms.
 They include:

-Antinausea (also called antiemetic) medications.
+Antinausea (also called antiemetic) medicines.
 These help relieve nausea and vomiting.

 Sedatives.
 These help you relax and sleep during a vertigo attack.